Potential Benefits of Applying Extended Reality Solutions to Surgical Stages

 XR technology can equip surgeons in numerous directions, including interactive high-precision and detailed patient anatomy visualization that can help improve surgical planning and precision.
 Depending on the need, medical specialists can turn to immersive technologies in many surgical fields.
 For example, AR capabilities to overlay objects and environments with digital overlays can provide a real-time display of critical structures, including tissue layers, vein mapping, cranial nerves, and many more, helping reduce surgical risks and post-surgery complications.

-The advanced capabilities of XR headsets like Varjo XR-3 and Vrgineers XTAL 3, such as high visual fidelity, extended field of vision, eye-tracking and many more, enable a tremendous variety of implementations that can enhance each of the surgical stages: preoperative, intraoperative and postoperative.
-At this point we would like to take a closer look at the potential XR implementation has in each of these stages.
+The advanced capabilities of XR headsets like Varjo XR-3 and Vrgineers XTAL 3, such as high visual fidelity, extended field of vision, eye-tracking, and many more, enable a tremendous variety of implementations that can enhance each of the surgical stages: preoperative, intraoperative, and postoperative.
+At this point, we would like to take a closer look at the potential XR implementation in each step.

-The stage where the patient or the person acting on their behalf makes the decision to carry on with the surgery is considered as the preoperative phase.
-According to a recent study, when it comes to surgery, only 11% of patients prefer to make the decision independently, with the majority of surgeons (57%) and patients (54%) preferring the shared decision-making (SDM).
-During this stage it is essential to prepare the patient physically and psychologically, setting the stage and providing the person with enough knowledge and data.
-On the other hand, this is the phase where the surgeon is planning for the operation, visualizing the operation, considering alternative variants for the surgical procedure and selecting the best possible solution for the particular case.
+The stage where the patient or the person acting on their behalf decides to carry on with the surgery is considered the preoperative phase.
+According to a recent study, when it comes to surgery, only 11% of patients prefer to make the decision independently, with the majority of surgeons (57%) and patients (54%) choosing shared decision-making (SDM).
+During this stage, it is essential to prepare the patient physically and psychologically, setting the stage and providing the person with enough knowledge and data.
+On the other hand, this is the phase where the surgeon is planning for the operation, visualizing the operation, considering alternative variants for the surgical procedure, and selecting the best possible solution for the particular case.

-During this stage XR could serve as a great tool that can be used to visualize the condition in both augmented, mixed and virtual reality environments, giving patients the much-needed help to comprehend and simplify the complex new information.
-A number of studies conducted over the past decade have shown great advantages of 3D visualizations over traditional 2D methods.
-It can also provide specialists with the tool to not only visualize the collected diagnostic materials, like X-rays, bone scans, magnetic resonance images (MRI) or computerized tomography (CT) scans in 3D but utilize them for pre-operative VR simulation of the surgical procedure.
+During this stage, XR could serve as a great tool that can be used to visualize the condition in both augmented, mixed, and virtual reality environments, giving patients the much-needed help to comprehend and simplify complex new information.
+Several studies conducted over the past decade have shown significant advantages of 3D visualizations over traditional 2D methods.
+It can also provide specialists with the tool to not only visualize the collected diagnostic materials, like X-rays, bone scans, magnetic resonance images (MRI), or computerized tomography (CT) scans in 3D but also utilize them for preoperative VR simulation of the surgical procedure.

-The start of the intraoperative stage can be considered once the patient enters the operating room (OR) where they are being monitored, prepped and anesthetized for the surgery.
-This stage includes the surgery itself as well as nursing activities to ensure the patient's safety, infection prevention, monitoring of vital signs, response to the procedure and anesthesia.
+The start of the intraoperative stage can be considered once the patient enters the operating room (OR), where they are being monitored, prepped, and anesthetized for the surgery.
+This stage includes the surgery and nursing activities to ensure the patient’s safety, infection prevention, monitoring of vital signs, response to the procedure, and anesthesia.

-Today, many institutions already use XR for medical specialist training, upskilling, reskilling and education of procedure practices and equipment set ups.
-Even though it will at least be a few more years before we will be able to speak about full-fledged XR implementations into the operative stages, which will require setting up a number of processes from procedure clearance, procedure safety evaluation, evaluation of clinical trials and much more.
-We can already say that the surgery XR enhancement is on its way to reshape how the entire process works today, allowing innovation to reshape entire healthcare systems with the digital capabilities of immersive technology.
-Medical specialists can utilize the power of XR for operative assistance, visualization, guidance and communication in practically any healthcare direction, from ophthalmology and neurology to cardiology and gynecology.
+Today, many institutions already use XR for medical specialist training, upskilling, reskilling, and education on procedure practices and equipment setups.
+Even though it will at least be a few more years before we will be able to speak about full-fledged XR implementations into the operative stages, which will require setting up several processes from procedure clearance, procedure safety evaluation, evaluation of clinical trials, and much more, we can already say that the surgery XR enhancement is on its way to reshaping how the entire process works today, allowing innovation to reshape whole healthcare systems with the digital capabilities of immersive technology.
+Medical specialists can utilize the power of XR for operative assistance, visualization, guidance, and communication in practically any healthcare direction, from ophthalmology and neurology to cardiology and gynecology.

-As the operation is complete the patient enters the recovery stage, which is also referred to as the postoperative stage, where the patient receives additional care inside or outside of the medical facility.
-The postoperative stage also includes the after-surgery recovery process, where patients are provided more information on the current status of their condition and the next steps in the treatment or to full recovery.
+As the operation is complete, the patient enters the recovery stage, which is also referred to as the postoperative stage, where the patient receives additional care inside or outside of the medical facility.
+The postoperative stage also includes the after-surgery recovery process, where patients are provided more information on the current status of their condition and the next steps in the treatment or complete recovery.

-During this stage XR can be used to showcase the progress that was made and visualize the after-surgery change, simplifying the process of delivering information.
-The technology can also help recreate conducted surgery for education and training purposes, to help surgeons practice and advance their skills and at the same time can be used to create a hands-on interactive simulation for medical practitioners and students.
-Immersive technology can also serve to help during the recovery and rehabilitation process, utilizing the gamification capabilities of immersive technology that could be used for a more effective recovery process once combined with traditional rehabilitation processes.
+During this stage, XR can showcase the progress made and visualize the after-surgery change, simplifying the process of delivering information.
+The technology can also help recreate conducted surgery for education and training purposes, to help surgeons practice and advance their skills, and at the same time, can be used to create a hands-on interactive simulation for medical practitioners and students.
+Immersive technology can also help during the recovery and rehabilitation process, utilizing the gamification capabilities of immersive technology that could be used for a more effective recovery process once combined with traditional rehabilitation processes.

 In Conclusion

-While we are still approaching the stage where XR will be massively implemented and require extensive clinical trials, we have come quite a long way with both the technological advancement as well as the shift of the mindsets regarding the implementation.
-We can only expect to see more pioneering use cases and next level advancements in the upcoming few years, this, without doubt, is the beginning of a new XR enhanced healthcare era.
+While we are still approaching the stage where XR will be massively implemented and require extensive clinical trials, we have come a long way with both the technological advancement and the shift of mindsets regarding the implementation.
+We can only expect to see more pioneering use cases and next-level promotions in the upcoming few years; this, without a doubt, is the beginning of a new XR-enhanced healthcare era.

-Discover how XR can help further advance healthcare in our portfolio or by contacting us.
+Discover how XR can help advance healthcare in our portfolio by contacting us.

 FAQ